 The song selection is excellent.
 Coincidentally, I saw in the titles that there is a Song Co-ordinator who must do this!
 I found myself searching for some of the featured music after watching a few different episodes!

-What I want to do is create a montage similar to the video above, but make it random.
-The colors, the oozing blood trail character, and the song will be chosen at random each time it plays.
+What I want to do is to create a montage of the different variations.
+Every few seconds, it will randomly pick generate the title sequence.
+The colors, the oozing blood trail, and the song will be chosen at random each time.

 It looks like the typeface was custom-made by Matt Wiley for the TV show.
 It doesn't appear to be published.
 So, we definitely need to search for free alternative.

 SVG is desirable for this type of animation generally because it is scalable, we know everything will look good on different screen sizes without any extra work.
-Text can be a bit tricky to work with animations, if you want to scale it or move forward/backwards, then you can get some undesirable results with some typefaces.
+Text can be a bit tricky to work with animations, if you want to scale it or move forward/backwards, then you can get some undesirable results.

 If you're not familiar with converting text to a path, you can do it in Inkscape by selecting the text instance, and selecting "Object to Path" (as below).
 You can do the same in most vector graphics tools.